• Skip to main content

 How does extracting more than one tooth affect procedure time?

-- You can expect that removing additional adjacent teeth will add on the order of an extra 3 to 15 minutes per tooth.
+• You can expect that having additional adjacent teeth removed will add on the order of an extra 3 to 15 minutes per tooth.

-- Removing additional teeth in separate locations, an extra additional 3 to 15 minutes each.
+• When removing additional teeth in separate (isolated) locations, an extra additional 3 to 15 minutes of procedure time per tooth can be expected.

-How long does it take to have a tooth pulled? – A breakdown of events.
+a) How long does it take to pull a tooth? – Surgical time.

 Title: Patient’s pain perception during mandibular molar extraction with articaine: a comparison study between infiltration and inferior alveolar nerve block.Opens in new window